-The general procedures for creating an international agreement are as follows:
+The general procedure for creating a collaborative agreement with a university or institution abroad is as follows:

 Exploration and Approval

-Complete an Agreement Worksheet To begin the process of establishing an agreement, the faculty champion must submit an agreement worksheet to the Office of International Affairs (OIA).
-OIA will review the initial plans for engagement and provide logistical support.
-Final approval of the potential collaboration is subject to the approval of the TTUHSC president.
+Complete an Agreement Worksheet To begin the process of establishing an agreement, the faculty champion must submit an agreement worksheet to the Office of Global Health (OGH).
+OGH will review the initial plans for engagement and provide logistical support.
+Final approval of the potential collaboration is subject to the approval of TTUHSC's president.

 Negotiation and Consensus

 Review Template Memorandum of Understanding (MOU) If approved, OGH will then send the MOU template to the collaborating institution for review.
 The collaborating institution will review the template and provide TTUHSC with any additional information necessary to complete the template document (e.g., official name, acronym, complete names and titles of the institution's official signatories).
 The primary signatory must be the institution's president or a direct counterpart to the president of TTUHSC.
 Any secondary signature as required by the collaborating institution may also be included.
 Please note that the template should not be signed.